MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

     ![Screenshot showing the Data Discovery & Classification](../images/dp-300-module-05-lab-05.png)

-1. On the **Data Discovery & Classification** page, you will see an informational message that reads **We have found 15 columns with classification recommendations**.
-Select that link.
+1. On the **Data Discovery & Classification** page, you will see an informational message that reads: **Currently using SQL Information Protection policy.
+We have found 15 columns with classification recommendations**.
+Select this link.

     ![Screenshot showing the Classification Recommendations](../images/dp-300-module-05-lab-06.png)